Mira0507/path_variable_public/README.md

 My `$PATH` has 16 colon-separated paths.

 What do they mean?
 Let's go back to the command `echo` which you ran seconds ago.
 How did it work?
-Your computer would answer like this "Give a try running `which echo` in your terminal!"
+You might be able to get a hit by running `which echo` shown here:

 ```bash